tahuichimiguel/Simulations/Signal Detection/Readme.md

 ### Custom Modules to Detect Signals
 **sigtimeseries.py**
-  - This module focuses specifically on detection of sudden changes in time-series data
+  - This module contains functions specifically designed to detect sudden changes in time-series signals